The Benefits of a Strong Gut Brain Connection and How to Increase It

 Serotonin regulates mood, appetite, alertness and energy and plays a major role in depression.

-GABA is another neurotransmitter crucial to healthy moods.
+GABA is another neurotransmitter crucial to positive moods.
 Our gut bacteria need GABA to thrive.

 At this point you may be asking: what is GABA?

 GABA calms us down.
-It helps regulate anxiety and depression.
+It helps regulate mood and depression.
 And a lack of GABA could lead to depression (10).

 It’s incredibly important to your mental health.

-What I find interesting is that GABA is being used to restore gut bacteria to treat depression (11).
+What I find interesting is that GABA is being used to restore gut bacteria to treat depression in human and mice models (11).

 Ok, so now we know that a healthy gut means a happy life.
 How do we know if our gut isn’t healthy?